Ozzie Albies Player Props: Braves vs. Rays

 Ozzie Albies At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 57th, his on-base percentage ranks 99th, and he is 12th in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 63rd in batting average, 106th in on-base percentage, and 14th in slugging.

-- Albies is batting .368 with four homers during his last outings and is on a six-game hitting streak.

-- In 41.9% of his games this year, Albies has picked up at least one RBI.
-In 18 of those games (20.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.
+- Albies has picked up an RBI in 41.4% of his games this season, with two or more RBI in 20.7% of his games.
+He has also driven in three or more runs in seven contests.

-- He has scored in 38 of 86 games this season, and more than once 9 times.
+- He has scored in 38 games this year (43.7%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.